Founded in 2007: Find Answers in 2,000+ Posts

 Signs of Witchcraft

-In this context, Witches are perceived as individuals who have made a pact with malevolent spirits or deities to gain power and use it to cause harm to others.
-The perceived harm can be physical, emotional, or economic, and accusations are often made as an attempt to explain misfortune or unfavorable circumstances.
+In this context, Witches are perceived as supernatural forces who have made a pact with malevolent spirits to gain power and use it to cause harm to others.
+Witches are not considered human; rather, they are extraterrestrial aliens that killing would be a good thing for the village.
+The perceived harm can be physical, emotional, or economic, and accusations are made as an attempt to explain misfortune or unfavorable circumstances.

 Dreaming about someone who later experiences misfortune or death.